 In 1999, Lisa and her husband Glen received the news that their 2 ½ year old son had been diagnosed with autism.
 At the time it was the recommendation from multiple physicians that the family find “institutional placement” for their son.
-Refusing to even consider this, they began their research to find answers for their son.
+Refusing to consider this option, they began their research to find answers for their son.
 One year later they launched a parent support group in their home with 10 families who were living with autism.
-As a result of this dedicated group, TACA was founded in November 2000.
+As a result of this dedicated group, The Autism Community in Action (TACA) was founded in November 2000.

 In March 2004, Lisa retired from her real estate career to assume a full-time volunteer role as Executive Director for TACA.
 She transitioned from volunteer to a full-time professional capacity in July 2008 managing a national non-profit organization headquartered in Irvine, Calif.
-From a grass roots beginning in Southern California, under Lisa’s leadership over $20MM has been raised to help fund TACA’s mission and over 72,000 across the nation are being served.
+From a grass roots beginning in Southern California, under Lisa’s leadership almost $30MM has been raised to help fund TACA’s mission and helping over 80,000 families across the U.S.

 CHIEF FINANCIAL OFFICER & BOARD MEMBER